syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 marker.AddVariable("Reports", GetDataTable())

-'Process the markers in the template.
+'Process the markers in the template marker.ApplyMarkers()

-marker.ApplyMarkers()

 'End Region